 Join Garrick Chow for an in-depth discussion in this video Providing downloadable content, part of Adobe Connect Essential Training.

-- In addition to sharing documents in the Share pod…which as we saw, displays the documents…for your attendees to view or follow along with,…there may be times when you want to provide content…for the participants to download so they can have…copies on their own computers.…For instance, you might even want to share a copy…of your presentation after the meeting…so the attendees will have a takeaway.…I'm going to go up to the Pods menu and from…here I'll choose files and open the files pod.…It's currently empty, and here I have a…button to upload files.…Now as I mentioned when I was uploading…the PowerPoint presentation to the Share pod,…it's a good idea to get your files uploaded…before you start your meeting or session,…that way, you can just open up the file pod…at the end of your meeting,…and your attendees will be able to immediately download…the files you're providing,…instead of having to wait for you to upload them first.…
+- [Instructor] In addition to sharing documents…in a share pod, which as we saw, displays the documents…for your attendees to view or follow along with,…there may be times when you want to provide content…for the participants to download,…so they can have copies on their own computers.…For instance, you might even want to share a copy…of your presentation after the meeting,…so the attendees can have a takeaway.…I'm gonna go to the pods menu,…and from files, I'm gonna open up the files pod.…So it's currently empty,…and here I have a button to upload files.…Now as I mentioned when I was uploading…the PowerPoint presentation to the share pod,…it's a good idea to get your files uploaded…before you start your meeting or session,…that way, you can just open up the file pod…at the end of your meeting,…and your attendees will be able to immediately download…the files you're providing,…instead of having to wait for you to upload them first.…

 - Creating meetings, users, and groups